-The Losers Club (Stephen King’s “It”) Sorted into Hogwarts Houses
+Sorting the Losers Club from Stephen King’s “It” into Hogwarts Houses

 One thing we Harry Potter fans love to do is Sort the characters from other fictional worlds into Hogwarts Houses!
 So I decided to do the same with the Losers Club from Stephen King’s It.